 What We Do

 The Fire Marshal’s Office is responsible for the annual inspection of all existing buildings (except one- and two- family dwellings), for compliance with the Connecticut State Fire Safety Code.
-The office also reviews plans for new construction and renovations, and performs inspections during construction.
+The office also reviews plans for new construction and renovations and performs inspections during construction.

 The New Canaan Fire Marshal’s Office is located on the lower level of Town Hall.
 Personnel include a full-time Fire Marshal, Deputy Fire Marshal, Fire Inspector and an administrative assistant.
-The Connecticut Department of Public Safety, which also has a continuing education requirement, certifies all members of the professional staff.
+The Connecticut Department of Public Safety, which has a continuing education requirement, certifies all members of the professional staff.
 Each member brings expertise from varied backgrounds including incident command, high level hazardous material training, interdepartmental and agency networking from local to national levels, and fire safety from the perspective of industry including code writing.

 The Fire Marshal's Office documents the removal of oil tanks.
-Removal of tanks at private residences involves filling out a Registration form, but commercial installations must consult with the Fire Marshal and Building Inspector on more detailed requirements.
+Removal of tanks at private residences involves filling out a Registration form, commercial installations must consult with the Fire Marshal and Building Inspector on more detailed requirements.

 Fire Marshal additional responsibilities include:

 1. Responding to hazardous material spills and cleanups